SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/fractal-tree/+page.md

 ## What is a Fractal Tree

 A treelike structure can be built [recursively](https://en.wikipedia.org/wiki/Recursion_(computer_science)) using only a single type of geometry and simple rules.
 This is known as a [fractal tree](https://en.wikipedia.org/wiki/Fractal_canopy) and by the end of this post you will learn how to build one.
-I will be using [Babylon.js](https://www.babylonjs.com/) but concepts can be generalised to your chosen 3D renderer.
-As you might have guessed, fractal trees purely serve as art but similar patterns can be found in nature besides trees from within our respiratory system to our blood veins showing that even our everyday lives are influenced by these simple patterns.
-They are also a type of geometry known as a [fractal](https://en.wikipedia.org/wiki/Fractal) which often posess the property of [self-similarity](https://en.wikipedia.org/wiki/Self-similarity) as you will soon see.
+I used [Babylon.js](https://www.babylonjs.com/) but concepts can be generalised to your chosen 3D renderer.
+A Fractal tree can be categorised as procedural art but similar patterns found in fractal trees can be found in nature besides trees from within our respiratory system to our blood veins showing that even our everyday lives are influenced by a recursive pattern.
+They are also a type of geometry known as a [fractal](https://en.wikipedia.org/wiki/Fractal) which often possess the property of [self-similarity](https://en.wikipedia.org/wiki/Self-similarity) as you will soon see.

 Below is a fractal tree that is intentionally left with only the first [mesh](https://en.wikipedia.org/wiki/Polygon_mesh) drawn.
 Increase the range of the slider to see how the tree is recursively built.

 <div class="m-auto mb-20 h-80 w-80 sm:h-96 sm:w-96">
   <Lazy